nus-cs2103-AY2021S2/tp/docs/UserGuide.md

     * If exact match is desired, specify an additional `--exact` flag. `--exact` requires exact spelling match, but is not case-sensitive.
     * All searches are case-insensitive, e.g. `cHriStmAs` will match `Christmas`.
-    * If multiple names/tags are specified, all specified search criteria must be fulfilled by each event by default, unless `--any` is specified for any match.
+    * If multiple names/tags are specified, all specified search criteria must be fulfilled by each event by default, unless `--any` is specified, then any search criteria must be fulfilled.
     * The filtered events can be additionally sorted using the `-s` and `-o` prefixes, as below.

 `-s` parameter optionally sorts events by `SORT_FIELD`.
 Possible values of `SORT_FIELD`: